cloudblog004/fantasticfoodies/content/en/posts/1997-recipe-of-speedy-egg-mayo-sandwiches.md

 ##### Steps to make Egg mayo sandwiches:

-1. Take a bowl add shreded chicken and add mayonise,black pepper &amp;salt mix it well
+1. Take a bowl add shreded chicken and add mayonise,black pepper &salt mix it well
-1. Cut edges of bread.Now apply mayo chicken and cover slice with boil egg pieces sprinkle some black pepper.Serve &amp;enjoy yum yum sandwiches
+1. Cut edges of bread.Now apply mayo chicken and cover slice with boil egg pieces sprinkle some black pepper.Serve &enjoy yum yum sandwiches
 1. Ready to serve and ENJOY!

 Here I show you some game changing tips I like my egg mayo fairly mayo heavy, but work to preference.
 Egg Mayo Sandwich Recipes on Yummly Caribbean Pork Sandwich, Cheesy Egg Salad Chicken Sandwich with Mango ChutneySobre Dulce y Salado. lime juice, ground ginger, chicken.
 Use up the end of a jar of curry paste to make these spiced egg mayo sandwiches - we&#39;ve used korma paste, but you can experiment with.
 Egg Mayo Sandwich is a fairly easy to make preparation that does not require much offhand preparations.